Home

 These international agreements allow you to apply for a patent in one country and to subsequently apply to other countries, within a prescribed period of time.

-World Map In other words, you have a time line to follow once you apply for a patent in one country and decide to widen your patent protection around the world.
+World Map In other words, you have a timeline to follow once you apply for a patent in one country and decide to widen your patent protection around the world.
 This allows you, with your investor(s) and/or licensee, an opportunity to assess profitability worldwide before patenting worldwide.

 A patent attorney or agent is familiar with these agreements and network with lawyers or agents throughout the world for the purpose of obtaining patents in other countries.

 Patents are issued not only for new inventions but also for new and useful improvements to existing inventions.
 About 95% of patents are for improvements to existing inventions.
+You cannot patent a product if it was invented by someone else but never patented.

 You cannot patent a product that was known or used, publicly disclosed or printed in a publication in any country more than one year prior to your application.